Vaishnavi280/PostgreSQL-MongoDB-DatabaseManagement/README.md

 datasets about books that are sold in bookstores is the main aim of this project analysis.
-The two structured CSV datasets and one semi-structured JSON dataset were carefully selected to allow for the logical connections.
-Extract, Transform, Load (ETL) process was performed, that is the process of integrating the datasets into MongoDB programmatically using Python in the Jupyter Notebook environment was done.
+The two structured CSV datasets and one semi-structured JSON dataset were carefully selected to allow for the logical connections.<br> Extract, Transform, Load (ETL) process was performed, that is the process of integrating the datasets into MongoDB programmatically using Python in the Jupyter Notebook environment was done.
 Then, in this